Karthik110699/procyonts-website/replit.md

 ## Overview

 This is a modern full-stack web application for Procyon Technostructure, built using React with TypeScript on the frontend and Express.js on the backend.
-The application showcases Procyon's AI and cloud transformation services through an elegant, animated single-page application with multiple interactive sections.
+The application showcases Procyon's AI and cloud transformation services through an elegant, multi-page application with dynamic hover effects and optimized SEO structure.

 ## User Preferences